 The manta rays you will encounter on the manta ray dive or manta ray snorkel experience can grow up to 16 ft (4.9m) across and weigh over 1600 lbs (726 kg)!
-Doing the manta ray night dive or manta ray night snorkel in Kona is the perfect place because there is a thriving population that you are almost guaranteed to see manta rays every night.
+Doing the Kona manta ray night dive or the Kona manta ray snorkel is the perfect place because there is a thriving population that you are almost guaranteed to see manta rays every night.
 The manta rays always come to the same bays because of the plankton population in that area, since plankton is all these gentle giants eat you’ll never be in any danger from them.

 When you do the manta ray night dive in Kona, you will see that manta rays are underwater acrobats.
 They will do flips and spins over your dive lights to make sure they get as much plankton as possible!
 It is indeed an amazing sight to see!

 The night dive in Kona has been rated as the number 1 thing to do in Hawaii by TripAdvisor, the number 1 night dive in the world by Scuba magazine, and the travel channel named it one of the ten things you must do in your lifetime.
 Even if you are doing a road trip on the big island the manta ray dive should be a guaranteed stop.
-We have dived at some amazing places like Roatan, and in the Maldives, but this underwater experience doing a manta ray night dive in Kona tops all scuba dives I have done up to this point, so I encourage you to visit the big island of Hawaii and experience the manta ray dive for yourself.
+We have dived at some amazing places like Roatan, and in the Maldives, but this underwater experience doing the Kona manta ray night dive tops all scuba dives I have done up to this point, so I encourage you to visit the big island of Hawaii and experience the manta ray dive for yourself.
 Check availability for the snorkel experience here!